 Hopefully that explains the “why”, and you’re now all in and ready to hear the “how”.
 Fortunately, how you write for the ear is actually quite simple—in many ways, much simpler than writing for the eye.

-How to build and AI that speaks human:
+How to build a chatbot that speaks human?

 As someone who’s spent lots of time writing for digital human speech, and learning from customer conversations, here are five top tips: